How it works

 As you remain in possession of the SIM card (and the associated phone number), you are always in control.
 It is as simple as that.

-If your power supply is not reliable, you can insert a power bank which supplies power to the Divertizer while being charged.
+If your Divertizer phone is new, the battery typically lasts for a week or more.
+If the battery is weak and your power supply is not reliable, you can insert a power bank which supplies power to the Divertizer while being charged.
 Depending on the time span you would like to bridge, you can buy a lower or higher capacity power bank.

 You do however need a power bank with a pass through possibility: charge and supply at the same time.
 For instance the Trust Primo series available at bol.com (Dutch webshop) would do fine.
 You have to supply the power bank through USB-C to make the pass through work.

-On average the Divertizer consumes around 1 Watt.
+On average an Android phone with Divertizer app consumes around 1 Watt.
 Per year this is no more than 9 kWh which costs less than a beer in your local pub (depending on your pub, your beer preference and your electricity contract)

 If you run it through a small power bank of say 5000mAh, it would theoretically run for more than 24 hours on that power bank in case of a power outage.
 Assume half of that as a safety margin.

-If you would like to mitigate the risk of a broken Divertizer, you can order a spare Divertizer.
-Just order it via the order form and mention that it is a spare.
+If you would like to mitigate the risk of a broken Divertizer, you can create a spare Divertizer.
+Just install the app on another Android phone.

-As the Divertizer is not linked to your SIM card, you can change the SIM card whenever you like.
+As nor the Divertizer app nor the phone is linked to your SIM card, you can change the SIM card whenever you like.

 Yes you can have multiple Divertizers which can be managed through the same portal.
 You can create schemes where on one Divertizer members have daily shifts, while at night it diverts to the other Divertizer which has its own day and night shifts.